GoogleChrome/lighthouse-ci/docs/configuration.md

 #### `settings`

 The [Lighthouse settings object](https://github.com/GoogleChrome/lighthouse/blob/master/docs/configuration.md#settings-objectundefined) to pass along to Lighthouse.
-This can be used to change configuration of it Lighthouse itself.
+This can be used to change configuration of Lighthouse itself.

 **Example:**